Harkaran908/Movies-Site-and-Reviews-API/README.md

-A movies database website and reviews API.
+A movies database website and custom-built mongodb reviews API.
 Utilizes the free moviedb API from https://www.themoviedb.org/ .